Common CRA SBOM Mistakes: How to Avoid Non-Compliance

 | \-- Library C (transitive) ← outside SBOM, invisible to vulnerability scanners

-\-- Library D (direct) ← legal minimum, Annex I floor
+\-- Library D (direct) ← direct dependency listed

 The fix is tooling and configuration.
 Use lock files and scan built artefacts rather than source only.
 Trivy, Syft, and cdxgen all support transitive dependency capture when configured correctly.
 BSI TR-03183 treats full transitive coverage as the quality indicator that separates a minimum-compliant SBOM from a genuinely useful one.
-See BSI TR-03183 quality levels for the field requirements at each tier.
+See BSI TR-03183 field categories for the Required, Additional, and Optional field requirements.

 Mistake 2: treating the SBOM as a one-time document